antonio-alves-silva/curriculum/foundations/installations/prerequisites.md

 ### Intel RST (Rapid Storage Technology)

 If you encounter an error requesting you to disable **Intel RST** while attempting to install Ubuntu, follow [these instructions from Stack Exchange](https://askubuntu.com/questions/1233623/workaround-to-install-ubuntu-20-04-with-intel-rst-systems/1233644#1233644), specifically **Choice #2**.
 The process forces Windows to boot into safemode after you switch your motherboard storage driver to work with Ubuntu.
 Once it boots into Windows, the forced-on safemode is disabled and you are free to attempt an installation of Ubuntu once again.

+####  Step 3.2 (optional)

+   You can also using Rufus, download a pre-instaled Ubuntu like https://phillw.net/isos/linux-tools/uefi-n-bios/?C=M;O=D, using https://askubuntu.com/questions/1300454/easy-full-install-usb-that-boots-both-bios-and-uefi instrutions.
+This, I've found its the fastest, easier, and secure mode, cause i've tried other methods and I've found to be tricky and dangerous
+This instalation is faster.
+Of course you still have to install Chrome and Code, create your own admin user and delete the one that comes with the instalation, and of course do the updates.

 </details>